Section 60 Of Companies Act 2013: Publication Of Share Capital

 Key Requirements and Conditions

 2. Signature Requirement: The prospectus should be signed by all existing and proposed directors.
-Where a director is not available or cannot sign, their authorised representative can sign on their behalf, if they have the requisite authority.
+Where a director is unavailable or cannot sign, their authorised representative can sign on their behalf if they have the requisite authority.

 3. Documents to be Attended: Expert consent (if any) needs to be filed by corporations.
 Contracts or agreements mentioned in the prospectus have to be furnished.
 The prospectus must also refer to any related reports, certificates, or documents.

-4. Penalties for Failure to Comply: Failure to comply with Section 60 while issuing a prospectus can invite penalties as provided under the Act.
+4. Penalties for Failure to Comply: Failure to comply with Section 60 when issuing a prospectus can result in fines as provided under the Act.
 Misstatements or misleading statements made in an unregistered prospectus may attract charges of fraud or misrepresentation under Sections 34 and 35 of the Companies Act, 2013.

 Consequences of Noncompliance with Section 60

 Section 60 of the Companies Act, 2013 mandates a company to submit a duplicate copy of the prospectus to the Registrar of Companies (ROC) prior to its release in the public domain.
-The provision also mandates signing the prospectus by all directors or potential directors.
+The provision also requires that all directors or potential directors sign the prospectus.
 Failure to abide by this clause may attract heavy legal and criminal consequences, especially if the prospectus is employed to raise funds from the public.

 1. Invalid Issuance of Prospectus

 If a company issues a prospectus without pre-filing it with the ROC, the issue can be invalidated or illegalised.
-This dilutes the validity of the entire public issue and can even damage the enforceability of contracts entered into on the strength of the prospectus.
+This dilutes the validity of the entire public issue and can even compromise the enforceability of contracts entered into based on the prospectus.

 2. Penalties under the Companies Act of 2013

-Section 60 does not specifically enumerate penalties, but non-compliance can result in liabilities under corresponding provisions, particularly:
+Section 60 does not explicitly enumerate penalties, but non-compliance can result in liabilities under corresponding provisions, particularly:

-1. Criminal Liability for Misstatements (Section 34): Directors and promoters could face criminal prosecution should a prospectus that is not filed carry misleading or false information.
-Penalties can consist of imprisonment for a period of up to 10 years and a penalty of at least ₹1 lakh, which can go up to ₹10 lakh.
+1. Criminal Liability for Misstatements (Section 34): Directors and promoters may face criminal prosecution if a prospectus that is not filed contains misleading or false information.
+Penalties can include imprisonment for a period of up to 10 years and a fine of at least ₹1 lakh, which can be increased to a maximum of ₹10 lakh.

 2. Civil Liability for Misstatements (Section 35): Subscribers to securities on the basis of a false or unregistered prospectus can file compensation claims.
 Directors, promoters, and concerned professionals can be held individually liable for any loss caused.